sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dawn-arrays-objects/README.md

 ## Objects

 Objects are composed of key-value pairs.
 Keys are usually properties of an object type.
 An object representing a person, for instance, might have keys like `name`, `height`, `age`.
-Values are the actual value of a key for a particular object, like `'Bill', `'5 feet, 9 inches'`, `34`.
+Values are the actual value of a key for a particular object, like `'Bill'`, `'5 feet, 9 inches'`, `34`.

 Here's how we'd create a few objects using "object literal syntax" -- that is, writing out all the key-value pairs: